chemacabeza/chemacabeza.github.io/_bash-in-depth/0003-Basics.md

 echo "You wrote: $myAnswer"
 ```

 The second way is by using **the default variable** where the “`read`” command stores information if no variable name is provided.
 In the following example you will see that the “`read`” command receives no parameter.
-In this case, the command will store the information provided via the standard input in the variable “`REPLY`” that can be accessed with “`$REPLY`"<a id="footnote-1-ref" href="#footnote-1">[1]</a>” as you will see in the following script.
+In this case, the command will store the information provided via the standard input in the variable “`REPLY`” that can be accessed with “`$REPLY`”<a id="footnote-1-ref" href="#footnote-1" style="font-size:x-small">[1]</a> as you will see in the following script.

 ```bash
 #!/bin/bash